dotnet/arcade/Documentation/Darc.md

   ignored check with --ignore-checks.
 - `--ignore-checks` - Merge policy.
 For use with --all-checks-passed.
 A set of checks that are ignored.
 Typically, in github repos the "WIP" and "license/cla" checks are ignored.
-- `--no-extra-commits`- Merge policy.
+- `--no-extra-commits` - Merge policy.
 A PR is automatically merged if no non-bot commits exist in the PR.
-- `--require-checks` - Merge policy.
-A PR is automatically merged if the specified checks are passed.
+- `--no-requested-changes` - Merge policy.
+A PR is automatically merged as long as no changes are requested on the PR.
-  Provide a comma separated list of required checks.
+- `--standard-automerge` - Merge policy.
+A PR is automatically merged if all checks are passed and no changes are requested.
 - `-q, --quiet` - Non-interactive mode (requires all elements to be passed on the command line).

 **Sample**: